Public hearings of the United States House Select Committee on the January 6 Attack: Preliminary hearing – July 27, 2021

+Participants

 Synopsis of preliminary hearing

 On July 27, 2021, the committee held a hearing titled "The Law Enforcement Experience on January 6th [2021]".

 According to C-SPAN, "January 6 Committee Meeting with Capitol and D.C.
 Police: Capitol and District of Columbia police testified at the first hearing of the Select Committee to Investigate the January 6th Attack on the United States Capitol.
 Witnesses described their experiences on that day and efforts to protect the Capitol and elected officials.
 Throughout the hearing, graphic video footage captured during the attack was shown."

-The four officers — Dunn, Fanone, Gonell, and Hodges — were given a front-row seat to all of the committee's public hearings in 2022.
-All four, along with others, received the Presidential Citizens Medal from Joe Biden on January 6th 2023.
+The four officers—Dunn, Fanone, Gonell, and Hodges—were given a front-row seat to all of the committee's public hearings in 2022.
+All four, along with others, received the Presidential Citizens Medal from Joe Biden on January 6, 2023.